Students and Parents FAQ's

 Q: What is Blackboard?

-A: Blackboard Learn 9.1 is the course management system at Misericordia University.
-Blackboard facilitates teaching and learning in an online format.
+A: Blackboard is the learning management system (LMS) at Misericordia University.
+Blackboard facilitates online, hybrid, and web-enhanced teaching and learning formats.
 Blackboard provides discussion and chat areas, online whiteboard, quizzes, Web links, and other multimedia.
-All online courses are conducted on Blackboard, and many face to face classes use it to provide file access, communication, quizzes and tests, and assignment uploading.
+All online courses are conducted on Blackboard, and many face-to-face classes use it to provide file access, communication, quizzes and tests, and assignment uploading.
+Most courses will be conducted in Blackboard Learn; select courses will be conducted in Blackboard Ultra.

 Adobe Flash Player and updated Java are required on all browsers.
 Updates available at http://java.com/en/download/index.jsp